SethCommichaux/IGC/README.md

-# Code used for the critical analysis of the IGC.
+# Code used for the critical analysis of the IGC

 # Identifying all the cluster members of IGC representatives
 The IGC provides the representative sequences from gene clustering, however for our analysis we need all the cluster members that clustered to their representative sequences.
-These relationships can be determined from the CD-Hit clustering output files that the IGC author's provided (http://gigadb.org/dataset/100064).
+These relationships can be determined from the CD-Hit clustering output files that the IGC author's provided (http://gigadb.org/dataset/100064) labelled as AGC.clstr, EGC.clst, CGC.clstr, SPGC.clstr, 3CGC.clstr and IGC.clstr.

 # Transitive clustering error analysis